When machines make art

 Institutional Communication Service

 The advancement of artificial intelligence has led to the creation of literary texts, works of art, music, and news reports that are so similar to those produced by humans that it is difficult to tell the difference.
 This raises the question of how AI will impact the fields of architecture, music composition, and writing.
+To explore this relationship between creativity and technology, the NEL association for contemporary art is partnering with USI L'ideatorio, LAC, and the Conservatorio to host an evening event.
+The event will feature musical pieces created by artificial intelligence and will be accompanied by live music played by cellist Enrico Dindo.
+The event will take place on Wednesday, 20 September, at 6:15 pm in Room 1 at LAC Lugano.

 Guests for the evening will be Luisa Lambertini, Rector of Università della Svizzera italiana (USI); Enrico Dindo, cellist and conductor; Riccardo Blumer, architect and designer, professor at the Academy of Architecture in Mendrisio; Luca Gambardella, Pro-rector for Innovation and Corporate Relations at Università della Svizzera italiana, where he directs the Master's programme in Artificial Intelligence.